Home » All Recipes » Shrimp Pad Thai

 Catherine

-Homemade Shrimp Pad Thai made with tofu, rice noodles and veggies in a sweet and tangy sauce.
-It is easy, delicious and a fraction of the price of takeout!
+Making Shrimp Pad Thai at home is easier than you think and takes just 30 minutes.
+This delicious dish is made with shrimp, tofu, rice noodles and veggies all tossed in a sweet and tangy homemade sauce.
+It is easy, flavorful, and a fraction of the price of takeout!

 5 from 2 votes